hashicorp/vault-client-dotnet/docs/Identity.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="updateidentitymfamethodtotpadmindestroy"></a>
+<a name="postidentitymfamethodtotpadmindestroy"></a>
-# **UpdateIdentityMfaMethodTotpAdminDestroy**
+# **PostIdentityMfaMethodTotpAdminDestroy**
-> void UpdateIdentityMfaMethodTotpAdminDestroy (IdentityMfaMethodTotpAdminDestroyRequest identityMfaMethodTotpAdminDestroyRequest = null)
+> void PostIdentityMfaMethodTotpAdminDestroy (IdentityMfaMethodTotpAdminDestroyRequest identityMfaMethodTotpAdminDestroyRequest)

 Destroys a TOTP secret for the given MFA method ID on the given entity